What is CNC Turning?

 Difference Between CNC Milling and CNC Turning

 In contrast, CNC Turning uses computer-controlled machines to create a different final product.
 The process uses a single-point cutting tool that inserts parallel to the material to cut.
-Material is rotated at changing speeds and the tool cutting traverses to create cylindrical cuts with exact measurements.
-CNC Turning is used to create circular or tubular shares from larger material pieces.
-CNC Turning is a automated process and speeds can be adjustments for greater accuracy rather than turning a lathe by hand.
+The material is rotated at changing speeds and the tool cutting traverses to create cylindrical cuts with exact measurements.
+It is used to create circular or tubular shares from larger material pieces.
+It is an automated process and speeds can be adjustments for greater accuracy rather than turning a lathe by hand.

 There is no question that CNC Milling and CNC Turning are very different processes that will in most cases end up with entirely different results.
 CNC Centres are ideal for short-run volumes and especially prototypes and parts that are below 2.5” while the turning centre can be able to work on parts that are over the 2.5” OD, they will need to be checked individually and depending on the volume of the parts that are being produced, it can have an upward impact on the price of production.
 Also, if the part is less than 1.25” OD, turning might not be the option for producing that part.
 However, it is important to note that the biggest factor that determines if the piece can be produced by CNC Turning is the volume.
 The higher the volume the less suitable the part is suitable to be produced by turning.